DEEP ECOLOGY WORKSHOPS – SOME PARTICIPANTS COMMENTS

 Radha Koch

-I've often felt alone
+I've often

-that encouraged and supported my own journey.
-The workshop was playful,
+me to a community of people that encouraged and supported my own journey.
+The

-dynamic, empowering and restored my belief in the power of community to evoke
+workshop was playful, dynamic, empowering and restored my belief in the power

-change in my local region and the world.
-It showed me new possibilities of how
+of community to evoke change in my local region and the world.
+It showed me new

-being a agent for change in
+possibilities of how being a agent

-the world.
+for change in the world.

 Sparkle